apache/skywalking-website/content/blog/2023-10-18-skywalking-toolkit-trace/index.md

 ## Async APIs

-Async API for Span Manipulation in Another Goroutine.When there is a necessity to manipulate a traced Span in another goroutine, the use of the Async API becomes essential.
+Async APIs work for manipulating spans across Goroutines.
 These scenarios might include:

 - Applications involving concurrency or multiple goroutines where operating on Spans across different execution contexts is necessary.
 - Updating or logging information for a Span during asynchronous operations.